uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 For example, if I need to send a unique employee name each time, I might create it like "emp_" + System.currentTimeMillis().
 Then I pass that value into the JSON body using a HashMap, JSONObject, or POJO class.
 This approach helps make my scripts more flexible and data-driven, avoiding duplicate or hardcoded data during API automation.

 58 Explain how you created a payload for in your project?

-In my project, I created the payloads in different ways depending on the scenario.
-For simple APIs, I used a HashMap or JSONObject to build the payload directly inside the test script.
-But for larger or more complex APIs, I used a POJO class to make the payload more structured and reusable.
+In my project, I created payloads in different ways depending on the requirement.
+For small or simple APIs, I directly created the payload using HashMap or JSONObject inside the test script.
+But for more complex APIs, I preferred using a POJO class because it made the code cleaner, reusable, and easier to maintain.

-For example, if I had to create a new employee, I created a POJO class with variables like empName, empId, designation, and used getter and setter methods.
-Then, in my test script, I just created an object of that POJO class, set the values dynamically, and passed it to the body() method in Rest Assured.
+For example, in one of my APIs, I had to create a new user.
+So, I created a POJO class named UserPojo with variables like name, email, and role, along with getter and setter methods.
+Then, in my Rest Assured script, I created an object of that POJO class, set values dynamically, and passed it to the body() method — like body(userObject).

-In some cases, I also fetched the test data from Excel sheets or property files using utility methods, so that the payload values
+In some cases, I also fetched test data from Excel sheets or property files so that the payload values were not hardcoded and could be easily changed for different test scenarios.
+This approach made the API testing more flexible and closer to real-time project practices.

 59 How to set request in rest assured?

-In Rest Assured, we set up a request using the BDD style — starting with the given() method.
-Inside given(), we can set all the request details like headers, parameters, authentication, and payload before sending it to the server, Here, inside given(), we define everything required to make the request — like base URI, headers, and body.
-Then under when(), we specify which HTTP method to use (GET, POST, PUT, DELETE, etc.), and finally under then(), we write validations or assertions.
+In Rest Assured, we set up a request using the BDD style — using given(), when(), and then() methods, which make our test scripts more readable and easy to understand.
+For example, given() is used to set up preconditions like headers or request body, when() is used to perform the API action such as GET or POST, and then() is used to validate the response.
+This approach helps in maintaining clear, behavior-based test cases that can be easily understood by both technical and non-technical team members.

 60 Explain how you created a payload for in your project?

 In my project, I created payloads in different ways depending on the requirement.
 For small or simple APIs, I directly created the payload using HashMap or JSONObject inside the test script.
 But for more complex APIs, I preferred using a POJO class because it made the code cleaner, reusable, and easier to maintain.

 For example, in one of my APIs, I had to create a new user.
 So, I created a POJO class named UserPojo with variables like name, email, and role, along with getter and setter methods.
 Then, in my Rest Assured script, I created an object of that POJO class, set values dynamically, and passed it to the body() method — like body(userObject).

 In some cases, I also fetched test data from Excel sheets or property files so that the payload values were not hardcoded and could be easily changed for different test scenarios.
 This approach made the API testing more flexible and closer to real-time project practices.

 61 How to modify payload?

 In real-time API testing, we often need to modify payloads to test different scenarios or update certain fields dynamically.
-I usually modify the payload in a few simple ways depending on how it’s created.
-If the payload is created using a POJO class, I just update the field values by using setter methods before sending the request.
+I usually modify the payload in a few simple ways depending on how it’s created,  If the payload is created using a POJO class, I just update the field values by using setter methods before sending the request.
 For example, if I want to change a user’s name or email, I simply call setName("NewName") or setEmail("new@email.com") on the POJO object.

 If the payload is in JSON format, I modify it using a JSONObject or a HashMap by updating the key-value pairs.
 For example, json.put("name", "UpdatedName") or map.put("age", 30) before passing it into the body.

 Sometimes, when I get the payload from an external file like Excel or a JSON file, I read it and replace only the specific values that need to change.
 This helps keep the test data dynamic and reusable.
-So, in short, modifying a payload means updating its content — either by using POJO setters, changing JSON key values, or editing external test data — before sending it in the API request.

 62 What is sslcertification error, Have you ever faced sslCertification error in your project and how you handled SSL certificate exception  ?

-Yes, I’ve faced SSL certification errors during API testing in my project, especially when testing APIs in staging or QA environments where the SSL certificates were either self-signed or not trusted.

-Basically, an SSL certification error happens when the server’s SSL certificate cannot be verified by the client — for example, if it’s expired, self-signed, or doesn’t match the domain.
-This usually prevents the request from going through because the connection isn’t considered secure.
+An SSL certification error happens when the client (like Postman, browser, or Rest Assured) cannot verify the SSL certificate provided by the server.
+This usually occurs when the server is using an expired, invalid, self-signed, or untrusted SSL certificate.

-In Rest Assured, when I faced this issue, I handled it by using the method relaxedHTTPSValidation().
-This method allows Rest Assured to bypass SSL certificate validation temporarily and continue testing without security interruptions.
-For example:
-In real-world testing, we usually inform the backend or DevOps team if the SSL issue is from the server side.
-But for testing purposes, using relaxedHTTPSValidation() is a common and safe workaround in non-production environments.
+In simple terms, SSL (Secure Sockets Layer) is what ensures secure HTTPS communication between the client and server.
+So if there’s a problem with the certificate, the connection is considered unsafe, and the request fails with an SSL exception.

+For example, this often happens when we test APIs in QA or staging environments because those environments usually have self-signed certificates instead of valid ones from a trusted authority.

+I used the method relaxedHTTPSValidation(), which allows the test to bypass SSL validation temporarily.
+For example, I wrote it as, given().relaxedHTTPSValidation().when().get(url).
+This way, I could continue testing the APIs even when the SSL certificate wasn’t verified.
+However, in such cases, I always informed the backend or DevOps team about the SSL issue, because in production environments we never ignore SSL validation — it’s only bypassed safely in test environments.

 63 Do you know Data Mocking?